12 Day Simpson Desert Tours, West – East Crossing

 Day 7

 After crossing into Queensland, we continue to travel east along the QAA Line and eventually we cross Eyre Creek.
 In the afternoon, we get to tackle the last and best known of the sand dunes, standing imposingly at around 40 metres high, the awesome Big Red.
 We arrive in the remote western Queensland town of Birdsville and set up our camp at the Birdsville Caravan Park.
 This town of about 150 residents is renowned for the horse racing carnival and the Big Red Bash concert, both of which are held each year and attract thousands of visitors from all around Australia.
-We round off the day with our evening meal provided for us at Australia’s most famous pub, the Birdsville Hotel.
+We round off the day with a visit to Australia’s most famous pub, the Birdsville Hotel.
+Take the opportunity to buy a beer and stay for dinner if you like.

 Day 8